Mellow Fellow's Tranquility Blend - Inspired By Georgia O’keeffe

 PHC has gained a notable amount of attention lately.
 We previously dubbed it as Proprietary Hydrogenated Cannabinoid, however the scientific term for it is 4-hydroxicannabidiol, or H4CBD for short.
 PHC, or H4CBD, is CBD (Cannabidiol) that has had one of the hydrogens at position 4 of the pentyl chain replaced by a hydroxy group, a process called hydrogenation.
 In other words H4CBD is a hydrogenated form of CBD.

 Reported users have noted its prominent therapeutic effects.
 When combined with other cannabinoids, H4CBD can intensify the overall effects, which is why we used it our Tranquility Blend.
-Blended together with the perfect amount of PHC, CBN, CBD, and CBG our O’Keeffe Tranquility blend is a ticket to transcend — to enter the baths of serenity and the concerts of harmony!
+Blended together with the perfect amount of PHC, CBN, CBD, and CBG our O’Keeffe Tranquility Blend is a ticket to transcend — to enter the baths of serenity and the concerts of harmony!

 Related Article: “The Inspiration Behind MF Desire Blend